 He walked toward the glass and examined the foreign object.
 “Hmm…”

 While the silence filled the room, Thea began to observe the comet as well.
-Pink and blue waves of color floated behind the comet’s normal yellow and white tail.
+Pink and blue waves of color floated behind the comet’s standard white and yellow flare.
 She stood in awe as it approached the ship.

 Captain Helios rubbed the back of his neck.
 They were interrupted by a sudden alarm that shot through the intercoms.